Study Abroad Program Overview

 Language of Instruction

-You can take one German language course or two consecutive language courses during the course of the semester.
+You can take a non-intensive or intensive German language course during the semester.
 The courses combine classroom language instruction with field trips.
 Various language levels are available.

 Go to the Participants